The Italian Pantry - 12 Ingredients To Keep In Your Kitchen at All Times

 I keep 5-6 bulbs in the kitchen at all times.
 Buy fresh garlic that is compressed tightly and doesn't have it's skin falling off at the market.

-I keep about 6 dry pastas in my pantry at all times (here's my guide to dry pasta).
+I keep about 6 dry pastas in my pantry at all times (here’s my guide to dry pasta).
 3 short (penne, rigatoni, etc.) and 3 long (linguine fine, spaghetti, etc.).
-De Cecco may be the only super market brand worth purchasing (Colavita isn't bad), while Barilla made a very good product up until about 5-7 years ago when I think they switched to an inferior flour or manufacturering process (whatever the case, the quality of the pasta has changed dramatically, in my humble view).
+De Cecco may be the only super market brand worth purchasing (Colavita isn’t bad), while Barilla made a very good product up until about 5-7 years ago when I think they switched to an inferior flour or manufacturering process (whatever the case, the quality of the pasta has changed dramatically, in my humble view).
 If you can stomach the price, Rustichella is a fine every day pasta.
 You can certainly make your own pasta and store it, short term, in your freezer.
+The flour will allow you to make bread whenever you’d like as well as fresh pasta.

-10. Cheese and Salumi
+10. Cheese (PARMIGIANO-REGGIANO) and Salumi

 I keep 2 quality cheeses in my fridge for a light Sunday or Summer meal and 3-4 large pieces of Parmigiano Reggiano or Grana Padano (a cheaper substitute with near, identical, flavor and texture) in my basement kitchen.
 I only grate the hard cheeses before I consume them and store the pieces in my fridge in a vacuum sealed bag.
 My fridge also includes pieces of either Cacciatore, Finocchiona, Crespone, Salami Secchi, and Sopressata (whatever I can find).
 Here's my guide to salumi or salami, including a review of Creminelli and Columbus Artisan brands!